shitcoinsociety/platform/README.md

 ### Earn Passive Income

-All revenue from token sales, trading, and listing fees is being distributed to our Revenue Share Token ($RST) holders, also known as *the shareholders*.
-This token is your key to earning passive income from the platform's success.
+All revenue - be it from token sales, trading, and listing fees - is being distributed to our *shareholders*.
+Everyone who holds our Revenue Share Token ($RST) automatically becomes a shareholder for as long as they hold the token.
+By holding this token, you automatically earn passive income from the platform's success.

 ### Token Information
 Name: Revenue Share Token<br>